aerospike/backup-go/cmd/asrestore/readme.md

                                  Default is 128 with batch writes enabled, or 16 without batch writes. (default 128) --extra-ttl int            For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
-  -T, --timeout int              Set the timeout (ms) for commands. (default 10000)
+  -T, --timeout int              Set the timeout (ms) for info commands. (default 10000)
       --retry-base-timeout int   Set the initial delay between retry attempts in milliseconds (default 1000) --retry-multiplier float   retry-multiplier is used to increase the delay between subsequent retry attempts.
                                  The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber) (default 1)